-- Return home and receive help from a relative or friend. - Have a home health nurse and physical therapist visit you at home for two or three weeks.
+- Return home and receive help from a relative, friend, or hire a private duty sitter. - Have a home health nurse and physical therapist visit you at home for two or three weeks.

 What happens during surgery?

 Hospital reserves approximately one to two hours for surgery.
 Time will be taken by operating room staff to prepare you for surgery.
 You may have general anesthetic - "being put to sleep."
 Some patients prefer a spinal or epidural anesthetic, which numbs the legs and does not require you to be asleep.
 The choice is between you, your surgeon, and the anesthesiologist.